• Menu

 September – November

-When I think of fall in Vancouver I think of that period when the weather cools down and hikes suddenly seem more appetizing, especially if you’re visiting Vancouver in September.
+When I think of fall in Vancouver, I think of that period when the weather cools down and hikes suddenly seem more appetizing, especially if you’re visiting Vancouver in September.

-Doing the Grouse Grind, Quarry Rock, and Eagle Bluffs are all places to get great views – and get in shape too.
+The Grouse Grind, Quarry Rock, and Eagle Bluffs are all places to get great views – and get in shape too.

 October in Vancouver is also the start of hockey season.
 That means happy hour specials at Vancouver’s best bars and a night out watching the Vancouver Canucks, our beloved (yet frustrating) NHL hockey team.